South East Water Limited ("We") takes care to protect and respect your privacy.

 We always check that our legitimate interests are not overridden by your rights and that such processing is set out in this privacy notice.

-In some cases we may need your consent to process the information e.g. where you provide us with sensitive personal data such as health data, in particular in relation to certain support such as our priority services register and discount schemes or tariffs or in relation to certain marketing activities.
+In some cases we may need your consent to process the information e.g. where you provide us with sensitive personal data such as health data, in particular in relation to certain support such as discount schemes or tariffs or in relation to certain marketing activities.
 When we use consent we will make sure we collect your consent and record it and that we will tell you how you can withdraw your consent if you change your mind.

 Sometimes we may need to protect your vital interests and process your information e.g. because there is a risk to you and your household due to water quality issues or where the water supply has been disrupted.